 First-Year Students on the Kent Campus: First-year admission policy on the Kent Campus is selective.
 Admission decisions are based upon cumulative grade point average, strength of high school college preparatory curriculum and grade trends.
 Students not admissible to the Kent Campus may be administratively referred to one of the seven regional campuses to begin their college coursework.
 For more information, visit the admissions website for first-year students.
 First-Year Students on the Regional Campuses: First-year admission to Kent State's campuses at Ashtabula, East Liverpool, Geauga, Salem, Stark, Trumbull and Tuscarawas, as well as the Twinsburg Academic Center, is open to anyone with a high school diploma or its equivalent.
 For more information on admissions, contact the Regional Campuses admissions offices.

-International Students: All international students must provide proof of English language proficiency unless they meet specific exceptions.
+International Students: All international students must provide proof of English language proficiency (unless they meet specific exceptions) by earning a minimum 525 TOEFL score (71 on the Internet-based version), minimum 75 MELAB score, minimum 6.0 IELTS score or minimum 48 PTE Academic score, or by completing the ELS level 112 Intensive Program.
 For more information, visit the admissions website for international students.